danillouz/product-hunt/README.md

 ## Interface
-The module exposes a couple of methods to build a request Object which can be executed in order to retrieve products from Product Hunt.
+The module exposes a couple of methods to build a request Object which can be executed in order to retrieve products, i.e. posts, from Product Hunt.

 This is done by using **one** of the _category_ specific request builder methods.